Looking for the best things to do in South Island New Zealand? Well here are 25 epic experiences that should be part of your trip!

 So if you’re looking for something a bit more tranquil, majestic and unique then Doubtful Sound is the way to go.

 Get your adrenaline going with AJ Hackett

-Prefer a bit more excitement and adrenaline with your South Island New Zealand adventure?
+Prefer a bit more excitement and adrenaline activity with your South Island New Zealand adventure?
 Well the crew at AJ Hackett have you covered.

 Their range of Bungy jumps and swings around the Queenstown are world famous – with the Nevis Bungy being the pinnacle of these adrenaline fuelled days out.

 At 134m high it’s time to face your fears on New Zealands highest bungy – offering 8.5 seconds of freewill and some hilarious photos to go alongside it!

 Or for those who don’t fancy that the Nevis Swing boasts the title of worlds largest swing and is certainly easier to defeat!

 Bungys and swings not quite extreme enough for you?
 Well how about jumping out of a perfectly good plane from 15,000 feet?